loganpowell/squirt/squirt/docs/instrumentation.md

 # Instrumentation Guide

-Learn how to instrument your code with sleuth's `@track` decorator and expectations system.
+Learn how to instrument your code with squirt's `@track` decorator and expectations system.

 ## The @track Decorator